 8 Colorado Destinations that are “Off the Beaten Path”

 Visitors to Colorado generally have a few locations in mind by the time the plane touches down.
 Rocky Mountain National Park, Denver, Aspen, Garden of the Gods, Red Rocks Amphitheatre, Four Corners, or maybe a drive up to the summit of Mount Evans or Pike’s Peak grace the to-do lists of thousands of visitors every year.
 There’s so much more to Colorado than these few destinations.
-Whether you’re a local, new to the state, or just passing through, we recommended visiting these, towns, and destinations that are more off the beaten path.
-Surely to satisfy your sense of adventure and experience yet more wonders of Colorado.
+Whether you’re a local, new to the state, or just passing through, we recommend visiting these towns and destinations that are more off the beaten path.
+Surely, to satisfy your sense of adventure and experience, yet more wonders of Colorado.

 By Emily Krempholtz